mudasobwa/mudasobwa.github.io/_posts/2018-03-29-iteraptor-for-the-rescue.md

 **`Iteraptor#aplanar(**params, &λ)`** — flattens the receiver, concatenating keys with `Iteraptor::DELIMITER` or whatever is passed as `delimiter` keyword argument.
-Might be treated an an extended analogue of `Enumerable#flatten`.
+Might be treated an extended analogue of `Enumerable#flatten`.
 If block passed, `key, value` pair is yielded to it.
 The returned value is discarded.